Who we are

 All contributors receive one-on-one guidance in writing for the public over multiple drafts, culminating in publicly accessible (and widely publicized) articles and blog posts published online.

 Writers can stay for one piece or for years, and after at least three published pieces may apply to become regular contributors with monthly assignments like those folks below.
 Since starting in 2008, we've worked with hundreds of contributors (take a look!).
 We welcome any Northwestern scientists interesting in writing about their own work as well as those looking to write (and think!) about something other than life in the lab.

 Interested?
 First, read a few pieces and get a feel for HELIX.
 If you like what you see, Northwestern affiliates interested in contributing to the magazine can meet with the editor to discuss the process and their potential involvement anytime.
 Often, there is a waitlist but we host information sessions and briefings throughout the academic year and take on new writers at the beginning of each academic quarter (including summer).

-Sara Grady is an editor, author, and teacher of science writing She regularly gives talks and workshops on storytelling in science and the science OF storytelling.
-She grew up wanting to be Bill Nye but found out helping build and support a creative army of them is way more fun. firstname.lastname@example.org
+Sara Grady is an editor, author, and teacher of science writing.
+She regularly gives talks and workshops on storytelling in science and the science OF storytelling.
+She grew up wanting to be Bill Nye but found a much more rewarding career training scientists to tell their own stories widely and well. firstname.lastname@example.org

 Alane Lim Alane is a materials science graduate student at Northwestern University, making stretchy compounds that conduct electricity.
 She has always loved writing in its many incarnations—from science articles to poetry—and is interested in the intersection of science and the humanities.
 As such, she has edited and/or written for a number of venues, from an undergraduate public health journal to a team aiming to send a robot to the moon.
 She began writing for HELIX in 2016 and often writes on physical science and psychology.